burakdogangazi/Django-Personal-Blog-Web-App/README.md

 # Django-Personal-Blog-Web-App
-Responsive personal web application with Django And SQLite
+Responsive personal website with Django And SQLite